KSS Speaker Profile

-PROJECTS and COLLABORATIONS
+PROJECTS and COLLABORATIONS.

 The Power of Storytelling and New South Narratives

-A special collaboration with New Orleans-based nonprofit E Pluribus Unum to create a series of videos showcasing the power of storytelling.
-During the Festival, we interviewed some of the South’s storytellers about their craft and ability to change hearts and minds, to build empathy, to break down walls, and call us all to action.
-The project honors storytelling’s past, celebrates the 50th National Storytelling Festival and uses the power of honest, frank stories around hard topics to impact people’s hearts and minds so we can forge ahead to a better tomorrow.
-The project the premise was geared towards confronting the issue of race head-on if we are to move forward, cultivating and empowering courageous leaders who are advancing racial equity, changing the divisive narratives that perpetuate systemic and interpersonal racism, and championing transformative policy change.
+E Pluribus Unum to create a series of videos showcasing the power of storytelling.
+During the Festival, we interviewed some of the South’s storytellers about their craft and ability to build empathy, and call us all to action.
+The project honors storytelling’s past and celebrates the 50th National Storytelling Festival.
+The project was geared towards confronting the issue of race head-on, cultivating and empowering courageous leaders who are advancing racial equity, changing the divisive narratives that perpetuate systemic and interpersonal racism, and championing transformative policy change.
 Through this work, the goal was create a more just, equitable, and inclusive South, setting an example for the rest of the nation.
+Kiran led the vision for this initiative, as part of a series of initiatives to mark half a century of the American storytelling revival, and position storytelling as an art and tool, and a force for social change.

-Dreaming Big with Dolly Parton Kiran led several initiatives to help tell Dolly Parton’s story.
-Including helping to establish her dream resort as a storytelling site of excellence, training her team of Imagination Library affiliates and supporting Dolly’s legacy story.
-Kiran also got a special thank you from her majesty Dolly herself, in the form of a personal letter and a bouquet of flowers!
-Read more about Dreaming Big with Dolly Parton |
+By invitation of Dolly Parton, Kiran led several initiatives to help tell Dolly Parton’s story.
+Including helping to establish her DreamMore resort as a storytelling site of excellence, and by providing keynotes and developing storytelling trainings for her team of Imagination Library national and global affiliates, supporting Dolly’s legacy initiatives.
+Kiran also got a special thank you from her majesty, Dolly herself, in the form of a personal letter and a bouquet of flowers!
+This initiative also inspired the development of a “sheroes journey” trauma-informed storytelling initiative to enable young people at risk to harness their stories for empowerment and the change they wish to see in the world.

 Celebrating Appalachian Traditions with Yo-Yo Ma

-In 2022, Kiran collaborated with UN peace ambassador and international cellist Yo-Yo Ma on a project that celebrated Appalachian traditions.Kiran was tapped as a thinking partner and workshop leader for a special storytelling and music convening that took place May 13-15 in Western North Carolina.
-Other partners included Great Smoky Mountains National Park Service, community members and elders of Eastern Band of Cherokee Indians and Cherokee Nation, Cherokee museum, Great Smoky Mountains Institute at Tremont, Black in Appalachia, National Park Service, Radio Lab and others.
-The project convened around 45 cultural and eco-activists and practitioners from across Appalachia and beyond, to help explore the emerging story of how culture connects people to the natural world and how biodiversity and human diversity strengthens our relationship to nature and to each other, brings us empathetic connections as we imagine and build our collective future.
+Kiran led a series of imagining conversations and workshops that took place May 13-15 in Western North Carolina.
+Other partners included Great Smoky Mountains National Park Service, community members and elders of the Eastern Band of Cherokee Indians and Cherokee Nation, Cherokee museum, Great Smoky Mountains Institute at Tremont, Black in Appalachia, National Park Service, Radio Lab and others.
+The project convened 45 cultural and eco-activists and practitioners from across Appalachia and beyond, to help explore the emerging story of how culture connects people to the natural world and how biodiversity and human diversity strengthens our relationship to nature and to each other, brings us empathetic connections as we imagine and build our collective future.

 Read more in Keeping Things Whole